fractastical/distributed-governance/my_experiments.md

 ### Ethereum SF

-- co-founded the Ethereum bay area meetups and helped organize the first ~20 meetups (~4700 people on MEetup)
+- co-founded the Ethereum SF and Silicon Valley meetups and helped organize the first ~20 meetups (~4700 people on Meetup)

 - served as office manager for the Silicon Valley Ethereum office when it existed